dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Wise men speak because they have something to say; Fools because they have to say something.
+  Half of the American people have never read a newspaper.
+Half never voted for President.
+One hopes it is the same half.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (976 days)
+## 🌟 Experiences (977 days)

 ### 🧮 Programming languages